 How it works

 CartoType's graphics-accelerated rendering system uses two things to give you that extra speed.
 Multi-threading uses several processor cores at once to fetch the map data.
-The Open GL ES graphics language gives access to the graphics acceleration chip on the device.
+The Open GL ES graphics language gives access to the GPU (graphics processing unit) on the device.
 All modern mobile and desktop platforms now support graphics acceleration.

 Graphics-accelerated rendering is available now as an integral part of the CartoType SDK, for iOS, Android, Windows (desktop), .NET for Windows, and Linux.
 Evaluation SDKs are available for all those platforms.
 It is also supported on Qt for Windows, Mac OS and Linux.